mdn/content/files/en-us/web/javascript/reference/global_objects/asyncgeneratorfunction/index.md

 ### Parameters

 - `arg1`, `arg2`, ... `argN`
   - : Names to be used by the function as formal argument names.
-Each argument parameter must be a {{jsxref('String')}} that is a valid JavaScript identifier or a comma-separated list of such strings.
+Each argument parameter must be a {{jsxref("String")}} that is a valid JavaScript identifier or a comma-separated list of such strings.
 For example: `"x"`, `"theValue"`, or `"a, b"`.
 - `functionBody`
-  - : A {{jsxref('String')}} containing the JavaScript statements comprising the function definition.
+  - : A {{jsxref("String")}} containing the JavaScript statements comprising the function definition.

 ## Description